MaSHt01/tfiltersPy/docs/source/index.rst

    :align: center

-## Welcome to tfilterspy documentation – where we say "Sawubona, Molo, Hallo, Dumela, Ndaa, Xewani, and a Dinstang in Sipitori style!" and filter data like true South African rockstars!
+ Welcome to tfilterspy documentation
 -----------------------------------------
+Where we say "Sawubona, Molo, Hallo, Dumela, Ndaa, Xewani, and a Dinstang in Sipitori style!"

-TFiltersPy is your new favorite Python library for implementing state-of-the-art Bayesian filtering techniques like Kalman Filters and Particle Filters.
+**TFiltersPy is your new favorite Python library for implementing state-of-the-art Bayesian filtering techniques like Kalman Filters and Particle Filters.
-Whether you're working on noisy linear systems, nonlinear dynamics, or want to sound cool at a party when you say "I coded my own Kalman Filter," this is the library for you!
+Whether you're working on noisy linear systems, nonlinear dynamics, or want to sound cool at a party when you say "I coded my own Kalman Filter," this is the library for you!**

 Features
 --------